gscho/webmock_cookbook/README.md

 ## What can you do with this cookbook?

 This cookbook is a simple wrapper around the [webmock](https://github.com/bblimke/webmock) gem.
 This gem allows you to mock any HTTP request and return a value for test purposes.
-Doing so allows you to decouple 3rd party dependencies from testing the logic of your cookbook.
+Doing so allows you to decouple external HTTP services from testing the logic of your cookbook.

+Use cases:

+- testing a chef library helper that makes HTTP requests to an external service
+- mocking responses from services that are not accessible locally

 This cookbooks just gives you convenient access to the `webmock` gem.
 All `webmock` APIs are documented here: https://github.com/bblimke/webmock